OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run sample app.md

 ## Step 6 (optional) - View Northwind database in Azure Storage Explorer

-The Northwind Databse isn't fancy but it's real!
+The Northwind Database isn't fancy but it's real!
 If you want to peek at or even modify the data, open the Azure Storage Explorer while Azurite is running.
 (Running the app starts Azurite automatically).

-To view the Northind data, open "Emulater & Attached", "Storage Accounts", "Emulator - Default Ports", and "Tables".
+To view the Northwind data, open "Emulator & Attached", "Storage Accounts", "Emulator - Default Ports", and "Tables".
 There you'll see the old Northwind database tables, which aren't nearly as handy in a NO SQL environment, but there they are!

 ![Azure Storage Explorer](./images/02-06-AzureStorageExplorer-01.png)